morningman/doris-cmd/README.md

 - `--database`: Default database (optional)
 - `--execute`, `-e`: Execute query and exit
 - `--file`, `-f`: Execute query from file and exit
+- `--benchmark`: Run benchmark on SQL queries from a file or directory
+- `--times`: Number of times to run each query in benchmark mode (default: 1)

 ### Special Commands in Interactive Mode